 A “computer experiment” approached subjects with two computers, both identical in technical features.
 There was only one difference between them.
 One had a 23” inches screen while the other had a 27” inches screen.
 The smaller computer’s price was 199,99 dollars, while the bigger one’s price was 259,99 dollars.
 Three different study groups had three different ways of introducing the prices.

 Within the first group, both prices were displayed explicitly.
 The second group also had both prices displayed, but next to the more expensive laptop’s price, there was a note: “Buy only for 60 dollars more”.
 The third group had seen only the price of the cheaper laptop, while next to the more expensive one, there was only the note “Buy only for 60 dollars more”.

-Third group was the one where the most subjects (58 %) decided to buy the more expensive laptop.
+The third group was the one where the most subjects (58 %) decided to buy the more expensive laptop.

-Let's see example directly from CloudTalk:
+Let’s see an example directly from CloudTalk:

 Perceived values methods

 There are several methods to increase perceived value in the eyes of your customers.
 We will take a look at the most effective ones.

 This tactic is one of the 6 basic principles of influence from Dr. Robert B. Cialdini, author of a book called Influence: The Psychology of Persuasion.
 The purpose of Scarcity is to emphasize that the product is highly desirable and not easy to obtain.
 It fully triggers our FOMO – fear of missing out.